You Can Act As Your Own Real Estate Agent — But Should You?

 • Themed rooms

 Because real estate agents track the trends and talk to countless buyers every day, they have a better idea of what sells in your market — and what doesn’t.
-They intimately understand what interior design schemes and finishes appeal to local buyers and can advise how to style your home accordingly.
+They intimately understand what interior design schemes and finishes appeal to local buyers and can advise you on how to style your home accordingly.

 4. Your emotions can interfere with negotiations